-

 What is the process for recognising and enforcing foreign orders for contact/custody of children?
 Does your court operate a system of mirror orders?

 Foreign court orders for contact/custody of children are not automatically recognised or enforced in Ukraine.
-The specific procedure is detailed and explained above in the answer to question 12.
+The specific procedure is detailed and explained in the answer to question 12 above.

 If the foreign country is a member of the HCCH Convention on jurisdiction, applicable law, recognition, enforcement, and cooperation in respect of parental responsibility and measures for the protection of children 1996, its provisions can be used as a legal basis for the recognition and/or enforcement of such foreign order in Ukraine.

-When the Ukrainian court grants recognition and/or enforcement of the foreign court, it adopts a respective ruling confirming the validity and legal power of such order in Ukraine.
+When the Ukrainian court grants recognition and/or enforcement of a foreign court’s ruling, it adopts a respective decision confirming the validity and legal force of such an order in Ukraine.
 Thus, essentially, the system of mirror orders is not necessary.

 Where a bilateral or multilateral treaty, such as the abovementioned convention, is not possible, the Ukrainian court would apply the principle of reciprocity, as explained in the answer to question 12.